-Pioneering Shock Jock Don Imus Has Died At 79
+Controversial Shock Jock Don Imus Has Died At 79

 But despite the rough patches, Imus remained popular throughout more than 45 years on the air.

+As Imus' offensive remarks and attitudes piled up, guests would occasionally push back.

+But his program — long-form chat with a generally light touch about politics, pop culture and society — served as the model for what followed on MSNBC's Morning Joe, a debt host Joe Scarborough has acknowledged in public comments.

-His biography notes, "Once Imus began broadcasting, fame and acclaim came quickly."
+The talk show host's biography notes, "Once Imus began broadcasting, fame and acclaim came quickly."
 He was inducted into the Radio Hall of Fame in 1989 and the National Association of Broadcasters Hall of Fame in 1996.

 He was also one of VH1's original disc jockeys when the music network launched in 1985.

-Imus is survived by his wife of 25 years, Deirdre, his sons, Wyatt and Zachary Don Cates, and four daughters: Nadine, Ashley, Elizabeth and Toni.
+Imus is survived by his wife of 25 years, Deirdre; his sons, Wyatt and Zachary; and four daughters: Nadine, Ashley, Elizabeth and Toni.

-Note: A previous version of this story incorrectly said Gwen Ifill was among the guests on Don Imus' show.